 The city is blessed to own and operate a state law designated territory for the sale and delivery of natural gas that is regulated by the Georgia Public Service Commission.
 The system provides gas service to approximately 10,500 residential and commercial customers, both within the corporate limits of the city and directly outside of the city.
 The city is a member of the Municipal Gas Authority of Georgia (MGAG), as well as the American Public Gas Association.
 The city purchases its bulk gas supply through a contract with MGAG.
-The city's twelve month rolling cost to the gas customer is the lowest in the state among all municipal gas systems as well as every unregulated gas marketer.
+The city's twelve month rolling cost to the gas customer is the 2nd lowest in the state among all municipal gas systems as well as substantially lower than every unregulated gas marketer.
 The Gas Department works hard to ensure safe, reliable and uninterruptable service and makes every effort to be professional, respectful and provide world-class customer service.
 The Gas Department has and continues to upgrade its delivery system and with the widening of Highway 20, a number of line and redundancy improvements have been made to ensure cost-effective and reliable service to our city for years to come.
-The 2017 budget includes funds to help with the first phase of the system's meter replacement and automation program.
-We anticipate replacing and upgraded approximately 2,000 meters per year over the next five years.
-By training and promoting an existing employee to lead and execute the conversion and upgrade, the city will realize significant savings over the period.
+The 2017 budget included funds to help with the first phase of the system's meter replacement and automation program.
+We will continue the upgrading process in 2018 by replacing approximately 2,000 meters.